jasonacox/Powerwall-Dashboard/tools/solar-only/README.md

 # Tesla Solar Only

-For Tesla Solar owners who don't have a Powerwall, to get a similar dashboard for their systems, Powerwall Dashboard can be installed in "solar-only" mode.
+For Tesla Solar owners who don't have a Powerwall, to get a similar dashboard for their systems, Powerwall Dashboard can be installed in Tesla Cloud mode.
 This uses the Tesla Cloud API to grab power metrics and store them in InfluxDB for rendering by Grafana.

 ![Screenshot (2)](https://github.com/jasonacox/Powerwall-Dashboard/assets/20891340/3f954359-e851-462e-ba20-e1ad90db5bd7)

 Thanks to [@Jot18](https://github.com/Jot18) for the example dashboard screenshot.
-Thanks and credit to [@mcbirse](https://github.com/mcbirse) for the `tesla-history` script that pulls the data from the Tesla Owner API and stores it into InfluxDB.

 ## Setup